Ganzzi/agent-messaging/docs/api-reference.md

 **Raises:** AgentNotFoundError, NoHandlerRegisteredError

-**Phase 10 Change:** Updated to support one-to-many pattern.
+**Architecture Note:** Updated to support one-to-many pattern.
 Handlers are invoked concurrently for all recipients.

 ---